IIS (.NET) Deployment Overview

-- Service: Add a service in your application for each IIS website, application, or virtual directory.
+- Service: Add a Harness Service in your Application for each IIS website, application, or virtual directory.
 This guide covers IIS Website, IIS Application, and IIS Virtual Directory.

-- Environment: Add an environment and a service infrastructure that consists of a WinRM Deployment type and a cloud provider connection that specifies the deployment VPC, subnets, security groups, etc. Or, if the environment is a physical data center, specify the IP address.
+- Environment: Add a Harness Environment and a Service Infrastructure/Infrastructure Definition that consists of a WinRM Deployment type and a Cloud Provider connection that specifies the deployment VPC, subnets, security groups, etc. Or, if the environment is a physical data center, specify the IP address.

-- Workflow: Add a workflow to deploy your website, application, or virtual directory.
-Will we review the workflow steps generated by Harness automatically.
+- Workflow: Add a Harness Workflow to deploy your website, application, or virtual directory.
+We will review the Workflow steps generated by Harness automatically.

 - Deploy: Deploy your Workflows is the following order in a Harness Pipeline:

 - IIS Application Workflow.